Puerto Rico

-Puerto Ricans have been U.S. citizens since 1917 and can move freely between the archipelago and the mainland.
-However, residents of Puerto Rico are disenfranchised from federal elections and generally do not pay federal income tax.
+Puerto Ricans have been U.S. citizens since 1917 and can move freely between the archipelago and the U.S. Residents of Puerto Rico are disenfranchised from federal elections and pay federal taxes and Puerto Rico income taxes; most are exempt from federal income tax on personal income earned in Puerto Rico.
 (Note: See the Political status of Puerto Rico article for more information.)
-In common with four other territories, Puerto Rico sends a nonvoting representative to the U.S. Congress, called a Resident Commissioner, and participates in presidential primaries; as it is not a state, Puerto Rico does not have a vote in the U.S. Congress, which oversees it under the Puerto Rico Federal Relations Act of 1950.
-Congress approved a territorial constitution in 1952, allowing residents of the archipelago to elect a governor in addition to a senate and house of representatives.
+Puerto Rico sends a nonvoting representative to the U.S. Congress, called a resident commissioner, and participates in presidential primaries; as it is not a state, Puerto Rico does not have a vote in the U.S. Congress, which oversees it under the Puerto Rico Federal Relations Act of 1950.
+Congress approved a territorial constitution in 1952, allowing residents to elect a governor in addition to a senate and house of representatives.
 The political status of Puerto Rico is an ongoing debate.

 Beginning in the mid-20th century, the U.S. government, together with the Puerto Rico Industrial Development Company, launched a series of economic projects to develop Puerto Rico into an industrial high-income economy.
-It is classified by the International Monetary Fund as a developed jurisdiction with an advanced, high-income economy; it ranks 47th on the Human Development Index.
-The major sectors of Puerto Rico's economy are manufacturing, primarily pharmaceuticals, petrochemicals, and electronics, followed by services, namely tourism and hospitality.
+It is classified by the International Monetary Fund as a developed jurisdiction.
+It ranks 47th on the Human Development Index.
+The major sectors of the economy are manufacturing, primarily pharmaceuticals, petrochemicals, and electronics, followed by services, namely tourism and hospitality.

 Etymology

 Puerto Rico is Spanish for 'rich port'.
-Puerto Ricans often call the island Borinquen, a derivation of Borikén, its indigenous Taíno name, which is popularly said to mean 'Land of the Valiant Lord'.
-The terms boricua, borinqueño, and borincano are commonly used to identify someone of Puerto Rican heritage, and derive from Borikén and Borinquen respectively.
-The island is also popularly known in Spanish as La Isla del Encanto, meaning "the island of enchantment".
+Puerto Ricans often call the island Boricua, derived from the Indigenous term Boriquen (or Borinquen), which is popularly said to mean 'Land of the Valiant Lord'.
+The terms boricua, borinqueño, and borincano are commonly used to identify someone of Puerto Rican heritage, and derive from the term Boriquen/Borinquen.
+The island is popularly known in Spanish as La Isla del Encanto, meaning "the island of enchantment".

-Columbus named the island San Juan Bautista, in honor of Saint John the Baptist, while the capital city was named Ciudad de Puerto Rico ("Rich Port City").
+Christopher Columbus named the island San Juan Bautista in honor of Saint John the Baptist, while the capital city was named Ciudad de Puerto Rico ("Rich Port City").
 Eventually traders and other maritime visitors came to refer to the entire island as Puerto Rico, while San Juan became the name used for the main trading/shipping port and the capital city.
 (Note: Proyecto Salón Hogar (in Spanish) "Los españoles le cambiaron el nombre de Borikén a San Juan Bautista y a la capital le llamaron Ciudad de Puerto Rico.
-Con los años, Ciudad de Puerto Rico pasó a ser San Juan, y San Juan Bautista pasó a ser Puerto Rico.")
+Con los años, Ciudad de Puerto Rico pasó a ser San Juan, y San Juan Bautista pasó a ser Puerto Rico.
+The Spaniards changed the name of Borikén to San Juan Bautista and called the capital Ciudad de Puerto Rico.
+Over time, Ciudad de Puerto Rico came to be called San Juan, and San Juan Bautista came to be called Puerto Rico.")